OutSystems/docs-bestpractices/src/infrastructure-management/design-infrastructure/scaling-ha-servers.md

 ---
 summary: Your OutSystems Platform servers are ready to scale and be configured for high availability.
-en_title: 03 Scaling and high availability for OutSystems Platform servers
 guid: f28a3223-0889-43fc-8d3c-730053d89561
 locale: en-us
 app_type: traditional web apps, mobile apps, reactive web apps